codependentfc/codependentfc.github.io/about.md

 # About Us

-We are Codependant, a team of aspiring devlopers learning at [Founders & Coders](http://foundersandcoders.org).
+We are Codependent, a team of aspiring devlopers learning at [Founders & Coders](http://foundersandcoders.org).